 Having toxic parents can take an emotional toll on you.
 Maintaining good self-care is essential for dealing with any stress in your life.
 Make an effort to do at least one positive and healthy activity for yourself each week to alleviate stress.
 You might also try something new like meditation, art, or exercise.

-If managing a relationship with a toxic parent is causing you considerable stress, you may benefit from getting professional help.
+If managing a relationship with a toxic parent is causing you considerable stress, you may benefit from getting professional help from a therapist.
 Signs that you are under too much stress include feeling sad, anxious, or irritable often, loss of interest in things that were once pleasurable, changes in your sleeping and eating patterns, difficulty concentrating or making decisions, and isolating from others.

 Therapy can help you heal from the effects of a toxic parent.
 It can provide an opportunity to explore your past and better understand how it affects you today, as well as teach you ways to set healthy boundaries, communicate effectively, and cope with your own feelings.

 A therapist that specializes in working with family issues may be able to help.
-You can find a therapist by searching an online directory, which allows you to narrow down your search to help you find the right fit.
+You can facilitate the process of finding a therapist by searching an online directory, which allows you to narrow down your search to help you find the right fit.

 Final Thoughts on Toxic Parents